Sand Impaction in Dogs - How Does it Happen?

 How does sand impaction happen?

 Sand impaction happens when a dog ingests too much sand.
 Generally speaking, a tiny bit of sand in your dog’s intestinal tract won’t cause too much of a problem.
 However, when there is a lot of it, it will form a lump that can completely block your dog’s digestion.
 The biggest problem with it is that dog owners aren’t aware of this potential problem.
-They will play with their dog on the beach and will only notice something’s wrong when the dog starts exhibiting issues.
+They will play with their dog on the beach and only notice something wrong when the dog starts exhibiting issues.
 Here are a few possible scenarios of how sand impaction can happen;

 Playing